babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ```

 Parameters:
-- `pubkey`: Your validator's public key
+- `pubkey`: Your validator's public key (the output you received before)
 - `amount`: Initial self-delegation amount
 - `moniker`: Your validator's name/identifier
-- `commission-rate`: Current commission rate
+- `commission-rate`: Validator commission rate
-- `commission-max-rate`: Maximum commission rate allowed
+- `commission-max-rate`: Specifies the maximum you can raise your commission in the future.
 - `commission-max-change-rate`: Maximum daily commission change rate
 - `min-self-delegation`: Minimum amount you must keep self-delegated

 If you prefer to add this manually or are having issues, another option is to
 create a `validator.json` file and then paste the above json into it but remember
-to replace the `pubkey` value with your actual validator public key.
+to replace all values with the actual values you want to use.

 ## 5. Creating a Validator

 > ⚠️ **Important**: You will need a funded account for this step

+> ⚠️ **Important**: Please make sure to read through this section
+> as it might not work with your automations for creating validators.

 Unlike traditional Cosmos SDK chains that use the `staking` module,
 Babylon uses the [`checkpointing`](https://docs.babylonlabs.io/docs/developer-guides/modules/checkpointing) module for validator creation and management.